-This last cause of excess serotonin is rare and the only known cause of serotonin syndrome that’s not drug-induced.
+This final cause of excess serotonin is rare and is the only known disease that causes serotonin syndrome.

-This may seem odd until you realize that up to 95% of your total serotonin is synthesized in your intestines by bacteria — not in your brain!
-(16)
+This may seem odd until you realize that up to 95% of your total serotonin is synthesized in your intestines by bacteria (!) — not in your brain.
+(14)

-These tumors are usually asymptomatic and are discovered only during medical exams for other conditions.
-(17)
+These tumors are usually asymptomatic and are discovered only during medical exams or when testing for other conditions.

 Mental Health Implications of Excess Serotonin

 Excess serotonin has been linked to two major mental health conditions.

 It’s estimated that 15 million Americans suffer from social anxiety disorder.
 (15)

 This condition is characterized by overwhelming fear and self-consciousness in social or performance situations and goes way beyond ordinary shyness.

 It’s been thought that social anxiety was caused by a lack of serotonin, so serotonin-boosting antidepressants (SSRIs) are commonly prescribed.

 But new research is turning that idea on its head.